dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 **TODO**: now the main plan.
 Also note the main downside: this doesn't help people who have acquired a transitive dependency on Rx 6.0: until the components they depend on upgrade to Rx 7, they're still going to have this issue.
 But maybe they can add an explicit reference to System.Reactive with `PrivateAssets="all"`?

 OMG... can we just use the `TargetFramework=` override?
 No, because that only works with ProjectReference, not PackageReference.

+(Note: I also just discovered the trick at https://blog.maartenballiauw.be/post/2020/04/22/referencing-specific-assembly-nuget-package.html so that's also a thing I need to look into.)

 So... to be able to test this, we need a NuGet package that depends on `System.Reactive` 6.0.x.